James O'Connor (bishop)

-James O'Connor, S.J.
-(September 10, 1823 – May 27, 1890) was the first Catholic Bishop of the Diocese of Omaha, Nebraska.
+James O'Connor (September 10, 1823 – May 27, 1890) was an Irish-born American prelate of the Catholic Church in the United States.
+He was the first bishop of the Diocese of Omaha in Nebraska.

 Biography

 James O'Connor was born in Queenstown, Ireland, September 10, 1823.
 In 1834, his older brother Michael, former Vice-Rector of the Pontifical Irish College in Rome, was serving as chaplain at for the convent of the Presentation Sisters in Doneraile.
 Peter Richard Kenrick, brother of Francis Kenrick, coadjutor bishop of Philadelphia, persuaded Father Michael to come to Philadelphia and teach at St. Charles Borromeo Seminary.

 James accompanied his brother to Philadelphia and took up studies at the seminary.
 From there he completed his studies at the Pontificio Collegio Urbano de Propaganda Fide in Rome, where he was ordained a priest in 1845.
 In the meantime, his brother had been appointed Bishop of Pittsburgh.
 James therefore took up missionary work in the Diocese of Pittsburgh.
 His administrative skills led him to be appointed in 1857 president of the diocesan seminary of St. Michael.

 This led in 1862 to Archbishop Wood naming him rector of St. Charles Borromeo.
 In 1872, he became pastor of St. Dominic's in Holmesburg, Philadelphia and served as chaplain to the nearby Society of the Sacred Heart at their motherhouse at Eden Hall in Torresdale.

-In 1876, he succeeded James Myles O'Gorman as vicar apostolica of Nebraska, an area that covered Nebraska, northeastern Colorado, Wyoming, and parts of Utah, Montana and the Dakotas.
-He was consecrated titular Bishop of Dibona at the chapel at Eden Hall by Patrick John Ryan, Coadjutor Archbishop of St. Louis, assisted by Jeremiah F. Shanahan, Bishop of Harrisburg, Pennsylvania, and Bishop O'Hara of Bishop of Scranton.
+In 1876, he succeeded James Myles O'Gorman as vicar apostolic of Nebraska, an area that covered Nebraska, northeastern Colorado, Wyoming, and parts of Utah, Montana and the Dakotas.
+He was consecrated titular bishop of Dibon at the chapel at Eden Hall by Patrick John Ryan, Coadjutor Archbishop of St. Louis, assisted by Jeremiah F. Shanahan, Bishop of Harrisburg, Pennsylvania, and William O'Hara of Bishop of Scranton.
 The construction of the Union Pacific Railway in 1867, and more especially the extension of the Burlington Railway in the seventies and eighties, opened up Nebraska to settlers from the East.
 It became the duty of the new vicar to provide for the growing needs of the faithful, and the yearly statistics of the vicariate show how successful were his labours.
 In 1880 the Dakotas were erected into a vicariate, and in April, 1887, Montana was split off.